gstanden/orabuntu-lxc/README.md

 # Installing Orabuntu-LXC v6.0-beta AMIDE Edition

-You need an administrative user account such as the install account (i.e. the install user need to have "sudo ALL" privilege).
-On Ubuntu Linux this would be membership in the "sudo" group, and on Oracle Linux this would be membership in the "wheel" group, e.g. on Fedora:
+An administrative non-root user account is required (such as the install account).
+The user needs to have "sudo ALL" privilege.

+On a Debian-family Linux, such as Ubuntu, this would be membership in the "sudo" group,  e.g.

+On a RedHat-family Linux, such as Fedora, this would be membership in the "wheel" group, e.g.
 ```
 [orabuntu@fedora27 archives]$ id orabuntu
 uid=1000(orabuntu) gid=1000(orabuntu) groups=1000(orabuntu),10(wheel)